lab-brussels-1/HYF-Redesign-Group-3/planning/user-persona.md

 ## Corporate Partnership Manager

-**Bio**: William Samba is 35 years ols manager in Google Belgium.
+**Bio**: William Samba is 35 years old manager in Google Belgium.
 He is responsible for developing mutually beneficial relationship between a nonprofit or charitable organization and Google company with a purpose to pursue a common goal based on the shared values of participating organizations.